Effective. Responsive. Accountable.

 The Process

 To propose big changes to our government structure, we need a Charter Commission.
-To establish a Charter Commission, we need voters to approve a ballot question.
-To have a ballot question, we need thousands of signatures from Brookline’s registered voters.
+To establish a Charter Commission, voters need to approve a ballot question and elect nine commissioners.
+To have that ballot question appear, our signature collection effort must meet a threshold of 15% of Brookline’s registered voters.

 The Timing

-Once we reach the 6,000+ signatures needed, the question of electing a Charter Commission will be placed on the next possible Brookline ballot.
-On the same ballot, we will elect 9 candidates to sit on the commission.
-If the question passes, the elected Charter Commission has up to 18 months to study, debate, and propose a governance structure for Brookline.
+Once the 6,000+ signatures needed have been certified, the question of electing a Charter Commission will be placed on the next possible Brookline (May) ballot.
+On the same ballot, we will elect 9 candidates to serve on the commission.
+If the question passes, the elected Charter Commission has up to 18 months to study, debate, and propose a better governance structure for Brookline.
 That proposal then goes back to the voters.
 At each step, the voters decide.

 Raised Hand